Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 Look at the first few hundred lines of that file.

-Claude will read the file, recognize the structure, and give you a summary of what's inside: field names, data types, how many records there are.
-This is your orientation step.
-You're getting a feel for the shape of the data without opening a single tool.
+Claude will read the file, recognize the structure, and give you a summary of what is inside: field names, data types, how many records there are.
+This is your orientation step -- you are getting a feel for the shape of the data without opening a single tool.

 Step 4: Ask Your Real Question

-Once you know what you're working with, go after what you actually want to know:
+Once you know what you are working with, go after what you actually want to know:

 Look at the forms in there, group them by name, and give me the names and counts of each form.